wadpac/oss-dev-webinar-series-pb-field/README.md

 # Webinar Series for Open Source Software & Algorithm developer's in the physical behaviour research field

 We are a group of Open Source Software developers in the physical behaviour research field who meet up once per month.
-We use this repository to collect ideas for webinar topics and to keep a record of past and upcoming meetings.
+We use this repository to keep a record of past and upcoming meetings and collect ideas for webinar topics.

 **The webinar series aims to:**